 In addition, this recipe contains sodium selenite, a controversial form of the mineral selenium.
 Sodium selenite appears to be nutritionally inferior to the more natural source of selenium found in selenium yeast.

 And lastly, the minerals listed here do not appear to be chelated.
 And that can make them more difficult to absorb.
 Chelated minerals are usually associated with higher quality dog foods.

 Although this is a prescription product, our review has nothing to do with the accuracy of claims made by the manufacturer as to the product’s ability to treat or cure a specific health condition.

 So, to find out whether or not this Hill’s dog food is appropriate for your particular pet, it’s important to consult your veterinarian.

 With that understanding…

-Judging by its ingredients alone, Hill’s Prescription Diet D/D Canine Skin Support looks like a below-average dry dog food.
+Based on its ingredients alone, Hill’s Prescription Diet D/D Canine appears to be an average dry product.

 When you consider the protein-boosting effect of the potato protein, this looks like the profile of a kibble containing a limited amount of meat.

 Our Rating of Hill’s Prescription Diet D/D Dog Food